Breaking PEFT Limitations: Leveraging Weak-to-Strong Knowledge Transfer for Backdoor Attacks in LLMs: Effectiveness of Backdoor Attacks

 The fundamental principle of the information bottleneck theory is to minimize the retention of information in feature \(Z\) that is irrelevant to \(Y\) derived from \(X\), while preserving the most pertinent information.
 Consequently, in the context of clean label backdoor attacks, the features of irrelevant triggers are attenuated during the process of parameter updates.
 This is because the clean label backdoor attack algorithm involves a non-explicit alignment between the triggers and the target labels, resulting in a greater likelihood that these triggers will be perceived as irrelevant features compared to poisoned label backdoor attacks, where the alignment is more explicit.
 Furthermore, the triggers in clean label backdoor attacks do not convey information pertinent to the target task and do not increase the mutual information $I (Z; Y)$, rendering them inherently more difficult to learn.

-{\bf Corollary 1: }Due to the inherent compression of \(Z\) and the learning mechanism of PEFT algorithms, which update only a minimal number of model parameters, the non-essential information introduced by triggers is likely to be overlooked, resulting in a decrease in \( I(Z; Y) \) which diminishes the effectiveness of the backdoor attack: where \( y_b \) represents the target label, $\text{peft}$ and $\text{fpft}$ respectively represent parameter-efficient fine-tuning and full-parameter fine-tuning.
+{\bf Corollary 1: }Due to the inherent compression of \(Z\) and the learning mechanism of PEFT algorithms, which modifies only a limited subset of parameters, the non-essential information introduced by triggers is likely to be overlooked, resulting in a decrease in \( I(Z; Y) \) which diminishes the effectiveness of the backdoor attack: { }